-As at 31 December 2022, Emirates Islamic had the following subsidiaries:
+As at 30 June 2020, Emirates Islamic had the following subsidiaries:

 - EI Funding Limited EI Funding Limited ("EIFL") was established in May 2014 and is 100 per cent. owned by Emirates Islamic.
 EIFL is a special purpose vehicle incorporated under the laws of the Cayman Islands and its principal activities comprise purchasing a portfolio of assets from Emirates Islamic through the issuance of certain liquidity instruments as consideration for such portfolio.
-These instruments are traded through an in-house platform; - EI Sukuk Company Ltd. the Trustee was established in June 2007 and is a Cayman Islands exempted company with limited liability.
+These instruments are traded through an in-house platform; - El Sukuk Company Limited the Trustee was established in June 2007 and is a Cayman Islands exempted company with limited liability.
 All of the issued share capital of the Trustee is held by the Share Trustee (see further "Description of the Trustee").
-However, for financial reporting purposes, the Trustee is consolidated as a "special purpose entity" subsidiary of Emirates Islamic (see also Note 7(a)(ii) to the 2022 Financial Statements); and - Emirates Islamic Financial Brokerage Emirates Islamic Financial Brokerage ("EIFB") was established in April 2006 and is 100 per cent. owned by Emirates Islamic.
-EIFB provided Shariah-compliant brokerage services to investors in the local stock markets which included both the Abu Dhabi Securities Market ("ADX") and the DFM.
-EIFB offered customers the opportunity to trade shares through dedicated brokers as well as online trading.
-EIFB offered a competitive fee structure, dedicated brokers, customer service representatives and trading rooms for high net worth individuals.
-On 30 September 2021, following an announcement from Emirates Islamic, EIFB closed its business and existing customers were offered the ability of moving their securities accounts to Emirates NBD's subsidiary, Emirates NBD Securities LLC, which offers brokerage services.
+However, for financial reporting purposes, the Trustee is consolidated as a "special purpose entity" subsidiary of Emirates Islamic (see also Note 7(a)(ii) to the 2019 Financial Statements); and - Emirates Islamic Financial Brokerage Emirates Islamic Financial Brokerage ("EIFB") was established in April 2006 and is 100 per cent. owned by Emirates Islamic.
+EIFB provides Shari'a compliant brokerage services to investors in the local stock markets which includes both the Abu Dhabi Securities Market ("ADX") and the DFM.
+EIFB offers customers the opportunity to trade shares through dedicated brokers as well as online trading.
+EIFB offers a competitive fee structure, dedicated brokers, customer service representatives and trading rooms for high net worth individuals.